noraatfedora/Minerva-docs/admin-instructions.md

 - Blue cards are enabled users.
 You can click to add them to the removal list.
 - Click "Edit user data" to change a user's data.

+## Finding duplicates
+- To find and remove duplicate clients, you can click the "find duplicates" button.
+This will create pairs of cards, where similarly colored cards will share a similar name.

 # Editing user data
 - This page lets you edit user data.
 It can be accessed from the "All users page."
 - Make sure that you enter a valid address.
 If you get an error, try entering the address into Google Maps and making sure it works.